 No, your application will be reviewed and considered through our usual recruitment processes.
 Priority for appointment to jobs at SA Health are given to applicants who are either Australian Citizens or Australian permanent residents in the first instance, in accordance with Australian Immigration Department requirements.
-In circumstances where suitable Australian candidates are not available, internationally trained nurses and midwives who may be eligible for registration with the Australian Health Practitioner Regulation Agency (Ahpra) will be considered for available opportunities.
+In circumstances where suitable Australian candidates are not available, internationally trained medical practitioners who may be eligible for registration with the Australian Health Practitioner Regulation Agency (AHPRA) will be considered for available opportunities.